AuroraLantean/SolanaAnchorDemo2/README.md

 ---
 ## Install Node
-install via NVM or download at https://nodejs.org/en/download/
+install the latest NodeJs via NVM or download at https://nodejs.org/en/download/

-Confirm the installed NodeJs version is 16.13.0
+Confirm the installed NodeJs version is 16.13.2

 `$ node -v`